ErichDylus/100-Days-Of-Coding-Solidity/log.md

 # 100 Days Of Code - Solidity - Log

+### Day 12: June 13, Saturday
+**Today's Progress**: deploying contracts and ETH infrastructure; Udemy course

+**Thoughts**: would like to explore alternatives to the heavily used tools like truffle, infura, remix, for curiosity

 ### Day 11: June 12, Friday
 **Today's Progress**: trial and error with strings- event and emit; Udemy course